-The funding period is limited to 60 months.
-It starts on 1 June 2019 and is divided into a preparation phase of no more than 12 months (finalising the study protocol, obtaining the authorisations needed to conduct the project, organising data collection, registering the study, etc.) and a study phase of no more than 48 months.
-The study phase starts with the recruitment of subjects and ends once the data has been fully analysed.
+The funding period is limited to 60 months, divided into a preparation phase of no more than 12 months (finalising the study protocol, obtaining the authorisations needed to conduct the project, organising data collection, registering the study, etc.) and a trial phase of no more than 48 months.
+The trial phase starts with the recruitment of subjects and ends once the data has been fully analysed.